Design Considerations

 ACMEDOM1

-A service reset occurs when the Nomad registry is updated or there is a change of subnet.
-So, if a laptop moves to another subnet half way through a download, the Nomad service will reset and check the current subnet against its list of inhibited subnets.
-If the check determines that the new subnet is an inhibited subnet, Nomad’s peer-to-peer functionality is disabled – the service stops downloading from the peer and will instead download from the local DP.
+A service reset occurs when the 1E Content Distribution registry is updated or there is a change of subnet.
+So, if a laptop moves to another subnet half way through a download, the 1E Content Distribution service will reset and check the current subnet against its list of inhibited subnets.
+If the check determines that the new subnet is an inhibited subnet, 1E Content Distribution’s peer-to-peer functionality is disabled – the service stops downloading from the peer and will instead download from the local DP.

 Support for IPv4 and IPv6